-At a mile and three to a mile and four furlongs, Backer Bilk has won 1 from 4 races — that is 25%, which is notably better than its overall record and suggests the longer distances genuinely suit.
-If the team pitches it into a race at that trip, it is worth paying attention.
-Most of its racing has come at Class 6, the lower end of the British racing ladder, where it has won 1 from 7 outings (14%).
-That is not a career defined by big days out — this is a workhorse, not a showstopper.
+The distance question is interesting.
+At a mile and three to four furlongs, Backer Bilk has won 1 from 4 races — a 25% win rate, or one in every four attempts at that trip.
+That is meaningfully better than its overall record and suggests the horse is at its most competitive when given a genuine test of stamina rather than speed.
+Most of its racing has come at Class 6, the entry-level tier of British racing, where it has won 1 from 7 at a 14% clip.
+That context matters: this is not a horse mixing it with the elite, but it is also not disgracing itself at the level where it competes.

 | Course | Races | Results | Last visited | Win rate |